ChapelR/custom-macros-for-sugarcube-2/docs/speech-box-system.md

 **Arguments**:

 - `name`: a character name that can be used as a macro name.
 This is used to create a macro, and to fill in the name area on the generated speech box.
 The latter will be automatically capitalized, so if you pass `"lisa"`, the generated macro will be `<<lisa>>` and the name in the speech box will display as `Lisa`.
 If you pass `"Lisa"`, the name in the speech box will appear `Lisa`, but the macro will be `<<Lisa>>`.
+- `displayname`: optinal argument that will get used to be displayed instead of the `name`, this allows for naming such as `???` or `Maxine Delacroix`.
+If a display name is provided it will take priority over the above mentioned `name` argument, if none is provided then the `name` argument will be used like explained above.
 - `imageSrc`: a URL to an image resource to be used as a character portrait.
 Portraits should generally be taller than they are wide, as the name suggests, though squares will work fine.
 Large images will be shrunk to a reasonable size, butvery  small images will not be enlarged to fit and may not look right.

 **Usage**: